Souradeep2304/Azure-Templates/Nested Templates/Creation of Two Vnets and peering/README.md

 New-AzResourceGroupDeployment -ResourceGroupName <resource-group-name> -TemplateFile main.json
 ```
 Before using the powershell command do remember to upload the file using the upload option and then change to home directory.
 Also replace the resource-group-name with your resource group.

+### 4. Terraform:

+Use the TEMPLATE1.tf file inorder to do the deployment using terraform.
+Remember to upload the template1.json file to the directory before executing the commands for terraform.
+After uploading the file and [`configuring Terraform`](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure), use the following sequence of commands:
+ - ```terraform init ```
+ -  ```terraform plan ```
+ - ``` terraform apply```